 Relating to residential food establishments.
-Our market and other farmers' markets across the State, joined the Oregon Food Bank in endorsing and supporting this bill at Salem earlier this year, including your market manager.
+Our market and other farmers' markets across the State, joined the Oregon Food Bank in endorsing and supporting this bill at Salem during 2016, including your market manager.
 Bill Blank met directly with State Sen. Betsy Johnson and Rep. Brad Witt.
 Sen. Johnson joined as a co-sponsor of this bill, and was strongly supportive of this bill.

-Allows food establishment located within residential dwelling to produce limited amounts of certain foods for sale to public without being regulated by State Department of Agriculture.
+Allows food establishment located within residential dwelling to produce limited amounts of certain foods for sale to public without being regulated by State Department of Agriculture as a commercial entity.